jamoy/nike/infra/README.md

-db, vpc, kms, sqs, should all be defined here
+db, vpc, kms, sqs, should all be defined as cdk

-sst imports them separately
+sst imports them separately as

 this file is supposed to be all in 1 iac to stand up an environment